AntonFagerberg/Temporal-Information-Extraction/README.md

 This project uses mainly regular expressions with some additional tweaking functions to extract temporal information (dates, durations, time, etc) from, mainly, news articles or any other text.

 Everything here should be viewed as a proof on concept.
-To code is not pretty and is targeted against the SemEval-2010 conference competition.
+To code is not pretty and it is only targeted against the SemEval-2010 conference competition and not to be used in a real product.

 The code was evaluated against SemEval-2010 with the following results:

 ```bash
 true positives:   672